 These kits usually come with a 7.023MHz crystal(s) which are in the EXTRA class bands.
-Check out the Crystals page to move these little rigs to the General Tech/Novice frequencies.
+Check out our HC49 crystals to move these little rigs to the General Tech/Novice frequencies.

 Kit Cost: $13